 - Labor certification application must be filed no later than 180 days (6 months) after the recruitment start date (submission date of the job order or the posting date of the first job ad, whichever occurs earliest).

-First, the UH department prepares the job advertisements.
+First, the UH department prepares the position description that will appear in the job advertisements.
 Ads must conform to the following requirements:

 - Must be identical in job title, requirements, and duties so that all applicants are offered the same wages, working conditions, and opportunity.

 - Ads cannot state a salary that is lower than the prevailing wage or the amount offered to the employee.

 - Ads cannot include the word "temporary" in the posting.

 - Must not include unduly restrictive requirements that cannot be justified by business necessity.
 Examples of unduly restrictive requirements include but are not limited to:

 - Requiring proficiency in a language other than English (except for language teachers)